Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/dinvoice.md

 ```
 <br>

-##### Part 2: Generate a list of possible JWTs for the admin using the list of MD5 hashes.
+##### Part 2: Generated a list of possible JWTs for the admin using the list of MD5 hashes.
 ```python3
 $Python3 generateJWTs.py md5_wordlist.txt